JacqMcQ/U-Post/README.md

 - **Backend:** Node.js, Express.js.
 - **Database:** PostgreSQL, Sequelize ORM.
 - **Authentication:** express-session for user sessions.

-## Deployed via Render and view the website via this link: https://u-post-duhp.onrender.com/login

 ## Credits/ Citations/Contributions:
 Collaborated with UT austin Bootcamp instructor on resolving merge conficts.
 Also used exercises for boilerplate code from MVC week 14 course work.
 AI was used for trouble-shooting server errors, there was a conceptual phsase where oprtunity presented to be more mindful of tagging and id's when referenceing in the MVC framework.
 AI sources assisted with calling out these inconsistencies in my code.